-The CDS approach builds on the experience of several global programmes supporting city development and planning: the Urban Management Programme, a joint undertaking of United Nations Development Programme (UNDP), UN Habitat and the World Bank; the Sustainable Cities Programme (SCP), a joint UN Habitat and United Nations Environment Programme (UNEP) facility; and the Localising Agenda 21 (LA21), a UN Habitat initiative that partnered with UNEP and UNDP's Public Private Partnership for the Urban Environment (PPPUE).
+The CDS approach builds on the experience of several global programs supporting city development and planning.
+These include: the Urban Management Programme, a joint undertaking of United Nations Development Programme (UNDP), UN Habitat and the World Bank; the Sustainable Cities Programme (SCP), a joint UN Habitat and United Nations Environment Programme (UNEP) facility; and the Localising Agenda 21 (LA21), a UN Habitat initiative which partnered with UNEP and UNDP's Public Private Partnership for the Urban Environment (PPPUE).

-After almost two decades of experience with CDS, Cities Alliance has decided to introduce innovations in the existing CDS approach to enable city managers to develop more resilient approaches to urban planning in primary and secondary cities.
-The new CDS approach (dubbed the "CDS version 2.0") is available in these guidelines on an online web platform, as well as in print.
-It aims at improving the usefulness and impact of CDS processes supported by Cities Alliance, by moving beyond the traditional CDS approaches and incorporating new strategic focal areas of resilience and inclusive economic growth - as well as other more traditional cross-cutting issues of governance, participation poverty alleviation and gender.
+After almost two decades of experience with CDS, Cities Alliance (in collaboration with the Future Cities Africa initiative) has decided to introduce innovations in the existing CDS approach in order to enable city managers to develop more resilient approaches to urban planning in primary and secondary cities.
+The new CDS approach (dubbed the "CDS version 2.0") is available in these guidelines on an online web platform as well as in print.
+It is aimed at improving the usefulness and impact of CDS processes supported by Cities Alliance, by moving beyond the traditional CDS approaches and incorporating new strategic focal areas of resilience and inclusive economic growth-as well as other more traditional cross-cutting issues of governance, participation poverty alleviation and gender.

 The "CDS version 2.0" takes the form of a toolkit that aims to be relevant and adaptable to a diversity of cities and developmental contexts.
-The web platform and the toolkit should be relevant and flexible to serve large-scale cities, as well as smaller developing secondary cities in the context of varying institutional arrangements and levels of capacity, resources and civic participation.
+The web platform and the toolkit should be relevant and flexible in order to serve large-scale cities as well as smaller developing secondary cities in the context of varying institutional arrangements and levels of capacity, resources and civic participation.